Annual Driscoll Lectures in Jewish-Catholic Studies

 Thomas Merton and Abraham Joshua Heschel: Partners in Prayer, Peace, and Interfaith Dialogue

-Dr. Mary Christine Athans, BVM, PhD explores how Heschel and Merton integrated spirituality and the quest for social justice.
+Dr. Mary Christine Athans, BVM, PhD explored how Heschel and Merton integrated spirituality and the quest for social justice.
 Merton's extant correspondence with Rabbi Abraham Joshua Heschel from December 1960 - December 1966 offers a brief window into kindred spirits who were deeply committed to prayer, to the efforts for peace, and to the interfaith dialogue.
 As both mystics and social activists, Merton and Herschel were challenged to integrate spirituality and the quest for social justice.
 Reflecting on their lives and selected writings can deepen our own insights into what it means to accept that challenge in our own lives.